sidamd/AMDAcceleratorCloudGuides/README.md

 ### The AAC Web Interface has moved to https://aac.amd.com

 ### 1. How to Fix `ssh <USERID>@aac1.amd.com` failed with `Host key verification failed` message
-Because the Slurm login node has changed from `dell-r08-01`, the host key fingerprint has changed.
-SSH users may see a failure to login with the a *WARNING* message such as one shown below.
-Please update `$HOME/.ssh/known_hosts` by *removing* the existing entries for `dell-r08-01` and retry to `SSH` to `aac1.amd.com` AAC Plano Slurm cluster login node and accept the new fingerprints:
+The Slurm login node was changed during maintenance, so the host key fingerprint is different.
+SSH users may see a failure to login with a *WARNING* message such as one shown below.
+Please update `$HOME/.ssh/known_hosts` by *removing* the existing entries for `dell-r08-01` and retry `ssh <USERID>@aac1.amd.com`  and accept the new fingerprints:
 ```
 ECDSA key fingerprint is SHA256:u1u0/uh0GLcs19KNHrmZIA6EDLMvJACK5y2fMkVg1fg.
 ECDSA key fingerprint is MD5:76:6a:a4:34:56:c0:04:fa:7f:84:e6:85:0b:f1:65:e5.